Take 5 minutes to learn the foundational concepts of Split’s Feature Data Platform.

 As an alternative to using Split’s SDKs, you can make REST API calls to a Split Evaluator hosted inside your own infrastructure.
 Like the SDK, this method never requires you to send private user data to Split’s network.
 The evaluator makes it possible to operate from within languages that do not yet have a published Split SDK and should only be used in that case.
 Refer to the Split evaluator guide for more information.

 Split is architected to support teams and organizations of any size, from a single developer to multiple value-stream enterprises.
-Take a moment to familiarize yourself with the concepts of organization, workspace, environment, and objects, e.g., users, groups, tags, traffic types, splits, segments, and metrics.
+Take a moment to familiarize yourself with the concepts of organization, workspace, environment, and objects, e.g., users, groups, tags, traffic types, feature flags, segments, and metrics.

-A Split user is someone with access to the Split console.
+A Split user is someone with access to the Split user interface.
 Administrators can invite new users to Split.
 All paid plans include SSO for user authentication and can support either invites or just in time provisioning.

 A group is a convenient way to manage a collection of users in your organization.
 You can use groups to grant administrative controls and grant environment, feature flag, or segment-level controls.
 Refer to the Manage user groups guide for more information.